IIIF/cookbook-recipes/recipe/0139-geolocate-canvas-fragment/index.md

 id: 139
 layout: recipe
 tags: [maps, annotation]
-summary: "Make a geographic Web Annotation to provide geolocation information about a fragment of a IIIF Presentation API 3.0 Canvas."
+summary: "Make Web Annotation to provide geocoordinates for a fragment of a IIIF Presentation API 3.0 Canvas."
 ---

 ### Use Case